BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Suarez.md

 - Similarly to Aquinas, Suarez think that there are higher and subordinate principles of Natural Law
 - Same action can't be sometimes good in itself and sometimes bad in itself
 - We may speak consciously ambiguitly if that is morally justifiably
-- God is not free to dispense us from obedience to them.⁹⁵ Suarez therefore rejects Scotus’ treatment of dispensations.
+- God is not free to dispense us from obedience to them, because God prescribes us to obey Natural Law, rather than to obey to his Positive Law.
+Suarez therefore rejects Scotus’ treatment of dispensations.
+-